Building Evacuations and Fire Drills

 Evacuation route maps

 Most buildings are provided with Evacuation Route Maps located in a conspicuous location in a public hallway.
 The maps help indicate the location of exits and evacuation assembly points.
 EH&S develops and maintains these maps for existing buildings on the UW Seattle campus.
-For new construction projects specifications for creating these signs can be found on the EH&S project support page.
-For additional information contact Diana Zumba cochrd@uw.edu or 206.616.5530.

 Assembly points

 A number of outdoor assembly points have been identified for the campus.
-A specific assembly point should be designated for your building as indicated on the evacuation route map posted in your building and in your Fire Safety Evacuation Plan.
+A specific assembly point should be designated for your building as indicated on the evacuation route map posted in your building and in your Fire Safety and Evacuation Plan.

 Campus mass assembly areas are also available if the local assembly point is unsafe or unavailable.

-Frequently asked questions
+Frequently asked questions about evacuation directors and wardens

 More Information